Are you a blogger or want to start blogging? Then you need to be using Pinterest for blogging to drive traffic to your blog!

 Tool #6 – Pin Groupie

-Group Pinterest boards were once all the craze for getting traffic from Pinterest.
+Group Pinterest boards were once all the craze for getting blog traffic from Pinterest.
 While group boards may not be as beneficial as they once were, it doesn’t hurt to get more exposure for your pins.

 An easy way to find group boards to join is to use Pin Groupie.
 Just enter a niche or keyword to search, and it’ll pull up the matching group boards as well as show you the number of board followers, contributors, and pins.